Martin Creed: What's the point of it? at the Hayward Gallery until 27 April

 My first indirect interaction with Martin Creed's work was two years ago when I boarded the HMS Belfast with my colleagues to join the Olympic bell-ringing across the UK.
 It was Martin's work, entitled Work No 1197 'All the Bells Rung in a Country as Quickly and Loudly as Possible for three minutes' which made the whole country resound bells of any shape and size to greet the Olympics.
 There I was at the top of the HMS Belfast, ringing my bell vigorously and proudly at 8.12 am, joining the cacophony of sounds all around the city and the whole country.

 Two years on, I still remember that event as one of the best highlights of London 2012.
 So when I came to visit Martin Creed's new exhibition at the Hayward gallery, I was expecting another round of bells resounding at the entrance.
 Instead of bell-ringing, what greeted me was this massive and towering 'Mothers' sign spinning around the ground floor while 39 metronomes kept ticking loudly in unison.

-On the second floor, he has his smallest pieces of artworks, a few cacti lined up from big to small and adhesive tapes of every shape and colour installed in one wall.
-With more than 160 artworks featured in this retrospective, ‘What’s the point of it? is all about about stepping into the maze of Martin’s mind and getting to know the surface of his creative process.
+On the second floor, he has his smallest pieces of artwork, a few cacti lined up from big to small and adhesive tapes of every shape and colour installed on one wall.
+With more than 160 artworks featured in this retrospective, 'What's the point of it? is all about stepping into the maze of Martin's mind and getting to know the surface of his creative process.

 There's the crowd-pleaser 'Half the Air in a Given Space' – a room full of 7,000 balloons, the highlight of the exhibition and one thing I personally didn't want to miss.
 Inside this claustrophobic room full of balloons, I giggled like a little girl, vigorously pushing the balloons out of my face and up in the air.